-If you’ve spent any significant time with Harebrained Schemes BattleTech since it launched in April, you’ve undoubtedly gotten a sense that as much of the game takes place in the MechLab as on the field.
+If you’ve spent any significant time with Harebrained Schemes BattleTech since it launched last year, you’ve undoubtedly gotten a sense that as much of the game takes place in the MechLab as on the field.
 There are interesting tactical decisions to be made, certainly, and BattleTech packs a lot of detail into its combat encounters.
 But building your lance the right way, and picking the missions best suited to your lance, is just as important - if not more so - than proper positioning and timing in a fight.

 This Mech Building guide should be considered just that: a guide.
 There aren’t any real hard and fast rules when creating your lance because everything in BattleTech is situational.
 We’ll go over a few general principles to bear in mind, but it’s important to remember that these can always be superseded in certain circumstances.